 The ACO has recently redefined the rules for the WEC, introducing stricter constraints for the Hypercar category.
 Now, the objective is to achieve the best performance while minimising fuel consumption.
 This revolution reflects the current concerns of both manufacturers and motorists: consuming less and reducing their environmental footprint.

-Already extensively involved in Endurance racing – a category widely acknowledged as an excellent test lab for the fuels of the future – TotalEnergies added a new string to its bow in 2020 when the group agreed a partnership between the TotalEnergies brand and the Cool Racing Team as part of the European Le Mans Series.
-Once again this year, on its third season in the category, the team will be keen to do well and will be aiming to win the title in the new LMP2 Pro-Am championship with its Oreca 07 prototype.
+Already extensively involved in Endurance racing – a category widely acknowledged as an excellent test lab for the fuels of the future – TotalEnergies added a new string to its bow in 2020 when the company agreed a partnership between the Elf brand and the Cool Racing Team as part of the European Le Mans Series.
+Once again this year, on its fifth season in the category, the team will be keen to do well and will be aiming to win the title in the LMP2 championship with its Oreca 07 prototype.

 Once again this year, the Elf brand will also feature on Panis Racing’s Oreca 07 prototype.
-This season will be the team’s sixth appearance in the European Le Mans Series, a category where it has long since established a fine reputation.
-You only need to look at its result last year at the 24 Hours of Le Mans, the pinnacle of Endurance racing, where it claimed a superb third place in the LMP2 class.
+This season will be the team’s eight appearance in the European Le Mans Series, a category where it has long since established a fine reputation.
+You only need to look at its result at the 24 Hours of Le Mans in 2020 & 2021, the pinnacle of Endurance racing, where it claimed a superb third place in the LMP2 class.